Most viewers don’t notice it because it is not there. And yet it’s an important part of the movie that works because it’s missing:

 Because no film takes place in real time.
 Film is selection.
 This means that not every going to bed, every back scratching or every walk to the restroom will be shown.
 Not even every day is shown.
 The film is not a reflection of life, the film is a film – exciting and only cinematically through omission.

 “All well and good, but what does that have to do with corporate,” you might think.
 Quite a lot.

-Because even a corporate film doesn’t show every walk (and certainly no walk to the toilet).
-Also, here only the most exciting and important aspects and perhaps also a small story are to be told.
-The problem usually arises elsewhere: most corporate films are almost overloaded with information.
-Often they repeat themselves here in order to please the most important stakeholders, too many aspects or whole subject areas are pushed into a single film or things are told that are completely abstract and far away from the needs of the target group.
-Sometimes, considering all interest groups and corporate political correctness, one loses the feeling for when the film is no longer exciting.
+Because even a corporate film doesn’t show every walk (and certainly no walk to the restroom).
+Only the most exciting and important aspects shall be pushed in a proper light.
+The problem is that many corporate films are overloaded with information.
+Often they repeat themselves in order to please their stakeholders.
+Too many aspects or whole subject areas are pushed into a single film until it disintegrates or even the last bit of tension sags like a worn rubber band.
+In view of all the interest groups and corporate political correctness, the feeling of whether the film is still exciting quickly loses itself.

-The point I would like to make is this omission arouses the viewer’s curiosity and draws him into the story – sometimes even beyond the end of the film.
+The point I would like to make is this: omission arouses the viewer’s curiosity and draws him into the story – sometimes even beyond the end of the film.
 And isn’t that what every corporate film wants in one way or another: to convince its target group and win them over?
 You can’t do that by overloading the viewer with information.
 On the contrary: he should receive exactly the information that makes him curious about more!